dotnet/AspNetCore.Docs/docs/contribute/style-guide/style-guide.rst

 .. image:: _static/asp-net.png

 Images are responsively sized according to the browser viewport when using this directive.
+Currently the maximum width supported by the http://docs.asp.net theme is 697px.

 Notes
 -----